distribworks/dkron/revealjs/README.md

 	// Flags if speaker notes should be visible to all viewers
 	showNotes: false,

+	// Global override for autoplaying embedded media (video/audio/iframe)
+	// - null: Media will only autoplay if data-autoplay is present
+	// - true: All media will autoplay, regardless of individual setting
+	// - false: No media will autoplay, regardless of individual setting
+	autoPlayMedia: null,

 	// Number of milliseconds between automatically proceeding to the
 	// next slide, disabled when set to 0, this value can be overwritten